WAYS TO CONTACT YOUR MODERATORS:

 7. Rabbit and Other External Hangouts: While we have no way to police what goes on in Rabbit hangouts, you should be behaving there the same way you would here on The Avocado.
 If someone is harassing you or otherwise breaking our community rules in Rabbit, let the mods know and provide screencaps.
 This applies to other outside interactions like email, chats, games, etc. If someone is giving you trouble, let the mods know and provide screenshots.

 8. Considerate Insults: We ask that you please be considerate of who else is catching flak when you cast a wide net of insults about the looks of various politicians and pundits, or when you insult them based entirely on their gender.
 For example, when you want to post about Trump, we suggest you think about how people who are larger might feel if you comment in an extremely derogatory manner about his weight.
 Similarly, it is not okay to call Kellyanne Conway misogynistic slurs just because she’s an awful person.
+Please keep in mind that the religious beliefs, or lack thereof, of others are included in this guideline.
 We ask that you read this article for more thoughts about these kinds of posts.

 9. Politics in the OT: While we appreciate that there are many members here who have an interest in discussing the current political climate, we ask that you recognize that political talk can be inherently stressful for some members.
 Therefore, please show consideration to them and keep outright political talk in the separately designated daily politics threads.
 If the politics thread is slow, feel free to announce in the OT that you have made a post there to direct discussion there.
 Otherwise, please try and keep controversial political talk out of the Open Threads.